 Bara Caws is a community theatre company who present original, relevant work to the widest possible cross-section of society, in the society, offering theatrical experiences of the highest quality, bringing entertainment and excitement, ingenuity and relevance to the hearts of the communities of Wales.

-Since its inception almost forty years ago, Bara Caws has become one of the cornerstones of the theatrical world in Wales, and by now we are the oldest professional community theatre company working in the Welsh language.
+Since its inception over forty years ago, Bara Caws has become one of the cornerstones of the theatrical world in Wales, and by now we are the oldest professional community theatre company working in the Welsh language.
 We continue to offer an unique service to grassroots audiences, fulfilling the need for high quality professional theatrical and artistic activities at the heart of the nation’s communities, and that, mainly, through the medium of the Welsh language.

 The company’s remit is challenging; we continually seek to produce work of excellence, which connects to the whole of Wales.
 Undoubtedly, the company’s main area of activity is community theatre, but the provision is offered nationally.
 The company is based in Caernarfon, but as every production is offered on a national basis, our reach extends further than the boundaries of Gwynedd alone.
 By touring extensively, we are able to reach people who would not otherwise have the opportunity to enjoy theatrical experiences, and we always aim to present a varied programme, thus offering provision that will appeal to all.
 Public accountability is crucial to the company, and judging from the stream of communication we receive regularly from our audiences, we are confident that our work continues to resonate with the public, and continues to go from strength to strength.